Choose Your Language

 Familiars and companions have also had some minor fixes, and the missing "weasel" familiar has been fixed.
 It was caused by a loop terminating too soon!
 I also fixed temporary hit-points from being lost when a beetle was switched out.

 There were a couple of other minor fixes, such as a description for the module, which was purely cosmetic, and I decided to restrain summons to the same durations as the NWN2 original, simply to redress some balancing.
-As a result, this months update also requires the TLK to be replaced, which comes with the campaign download as usual.
+As a result, this months update also requires the TLK folder to be replaced, which comes with the campaign download as usual.

 A Screenshot From Stage One.